Kamala Harris, Trailblazer Eying America's Last Glass Ceiling

 Things began to change as the 2024 race got underway.

-The Biden campaign repeatedly deployed her to battleground states to hammer home the party's message on abortion rights, with Harris becoming the first vice president to visit an abortion clinic.
+The Biden campaign repeatedly deployed Harris to battleground states to hammer home the party's message on abortion rights; she became the first vice president to visit an abortion clinic.

 Some of the outreach was, however, cringe-inducing.
-Earlier this year, she was mocked after she told chat show host Drew Barrymore her family sometimes called her "Momala," and Barrymore replied: "We need you to be Momala of the country."
+Earlier this year, she was mocked after she told chat show host Drew Barrymore that her family sometimes called her "Momala," and Barrymore replied, "We need you to be Momala of the country."

 But voters seemed to be switching on.